oconnor663/applied_crypto_2021_fall/pset2/readme.md

 you by writing `.encrypt(...)` instead of `.encrypt(...).ciphertext`.
 Your output should be the list of hex-encoded ciphertexts.

+Remember that in Python, byte strings (like regular strings) can be "concatenated" using the `+` operator.

 Because this problem involves generating your own randomness, the grading program won't expect your outputs to be equal to anything in particular.
 Instead, it'll check that it when it decrypts your ciphertext using the nonce